 For reasons of confidentiality, ERL will only accept complaints from a representative under certain circumstances:

-- where we are certain that the Owner has consented, either verbally or in writing; or
+- where we are certain that the Owner or Occupier has consented, either verbally or in writing; or

-- where the Owner cannot complain unaided and cannot give consent because they lack capacity within the meaning of the Mental Capacity Act 2005 and the representative is acting in the Owner’s best interests.
+- where the Owner or Occupier cannot complain unaided and cannot give consent because they lack capacity within the meaning of the Mental Capacity Act 2005 and the representative is acting in the Owner’s or Occupier’s best interests.

-The complaints procedure outlined in this document does not affect the normal legal rights of Owners.
+The complaints procedure outlined in this document does not affect the normal legal rights of Owners or Occupiers.